 Leland Brandt brings a unique balance of technical expertise and creativity to each marketing project.
 Leland is always searching for ways to make a project or event run more efficiently at the best cost without sacrificing imagination and creativity.
-For the past 15 years, he has worked in both the non-profit and for-profit fields.
+Since 1994, he has worked in both the non-profit and for-profit fields.

 Leland has extensive marketing experience working with companies such as ESPN and The New York Times.
-He has worked as a consultant with companies in new media, financial services, education, publishing and fitness & health fields since 1999.
-He is the founding member of The Research Department.
+He has worked as a consultant with companies in legal, financial services, manufacturing, publishing, and fitness & health fields since 1999.

 Copywriting and copyediting are both a passion for Leland.
 He has a flexible writing style that is concise and doesn’t disgrace the English language.
 His copywriting skills have come in handy with a variety of clients and projects such as brochures, trade show materials, blog articles, and press releases.